 Learn How to Avoid Excessive Employee Turnover

 When employees leave a company and have to be replaced, that's called turnover.
 A certain amount of turnover is unavoidable, but too many employees leaving in any given period of time can ruin a company.
 Turnover is expensive too, with some sources saying it costs about twice an employee's salary to locate and hire a replacement.

 Some employees will always retire, move away, go back to school, or leave the workforce.
-This level of turnover is not only unavoidable, it can be beneficial.
-It brings new people into the organization with new ideas and a fresh perspective.
+This level of turnover is not only unavoidable, it can be beneficial because It brings new people into the organization with new ideas and a fresh perspective.

 Types of Turnover

 The two general types of turnover are voluntary and involuntary.
-Voluntary turnover is when the employee chooses to leave for whatever reason.
-Involuntary turnover is caused by layoffs and similar actions where the decision for an employee to leave is made by the company and not the employee.
+Voluntary turnover happens when the employee chooses to leave on his own for any reason.
+Involuntary turnover takes place when a company implements layoffs or other, similar actions where the decision for an employee to leave is made by the company and not the employee.

 As a general rule, voluntary turnover is the measure used to discuss and compare employers.
-It is the type most directly affected by the front line supervisors.
+Front-line supervisors have the most direct effect on voluntary turnover.
 Involuntary turnover, caused by layoffs, can be a long-term result of a struggling business due to high levels of voluntary turnover.

 Turnover rate is a calculation of the number of employees who have left the company in a given time period, and it is expressed as a percentage of the total number of employees.
-Although turnover rate is usually calculated and reported as a percentage per year it can be for different periods.
+Although the turnover rate is usually calculated and reported as a percentage per year it can be for different periods.